getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 dynamic library and exposes C-bindings, it can be used by any language that supports interoperability with C, such as the Foreign Function Interface (FFI).

-Sentry also offers higher-level SDKs for platofmrs with built-in support for native crashes:
+Sentry also offers higher-level SDKs for platforms with built-in support for native crashes:

 - [_Cocoa_]({%- link _documentation/clients/cocoa/index.md -%})